sarperkumcu/NN-from-scratch/README.md

  If you would like to import your own dataset, then follow the format of the data being entirely of floats except for the last column which should be only integer class labels.
 The code does pre-processing of the data X by normalizing each feature column.

- This code was inspired by another implementation: https://machinelearningmastery.com/implement-backpropagation-algorithm-scratch-python/
+ This code was inspired by:
+ https://machinelearningmastery.com/implement-backpropagation-algorithm-scratch-python/

 ### Usage: